grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

    1. Press Ctrl+Shift+X or click the **Extensions** icon and select the Vale VS Code extension.
    1. Select the gear icon.
    1. Set **Vale › Vale CLI: Config** to the path to your `vale.ini` file.
 The path depends on where you created the `vale.ini` file.
 For example:
-      - On Linux that could be `/home/USERNAME/vale.ini`
+      - On Linux, that could be `/home/USERNAME/vale.ini`
       - On macOS, that could be `/Users/USERNAME/vale.ini`
       - On Windows, that could be `C:\Users\USERNAME\vale.ini`
    1. For manual installations on Linux, macOS, or Windows, set **Vale › Vale CLI: Path** to the path for the Vale executable.
 The path depends on where you unzipped the Vale executable.
-For example, on Linux, that could be `/home/USERNAME/bin/vale`.
+For example, that could be `/home/USERNAME/bin/vale` on Linux.

 1. Restart VS Code.